SociallyAwkk/set-aws-beanstalk-env-vars-action/README.md

 # AWS Elastic Beanstalk Deployment Action

-This action deploys an application to AWS Elastic Beanstalk.
+This action updates the Environment Variables for an Elastic Beanstalk environment.

 ## Inputs